Satellite-im/Uplink/docs/stu-notes/webrtc-stuff/raygun-notes.md

 -`enum MessageEventKind`
     -  processed by the implementors
-    - extensions/warp-rg-ipfs has a `direct_message_event` where a conversations messges `messages` are modified and an event is broadcast.
+    - extensions/warp-rg-ipfs has a `direct_message_event` where a conversations messages `messages` are modified and an event is broadcast.
     - warp-rg-ipfs/src/store has a `enum MessagingEvents` which matches `MessageEventKind`.
     - `direct_message_event` maps from a `MessagingEvents` to a `MessageEventkind`